- Written by Ben Jacklet

 Shred Hood Editor Ben Jacklet is a lifelong skier and writer based in Portland, Oregon.
 He has worked for The Stranger, the Portland Tribune, Oregon Business Magazine and the Portland Business Journal.

 Jacklet launched Shred Hood in October of 2013 with a mission to serve the people who love Mount Hood in winter with a lively, reliable and timely source of relevant information and entertainment.
-He returned to school at Portland State University in 2015 to study environmental sustainability, sustainable design practices and the economics of sustainability, and will enter an MBA program at PSU in the fall quarter of 2016.
+He returned to school at Portland State University in 2015 to study environmental sustainability, sustainable design practices and the economics of sustainability.
+He earned his MBA from PSU in June of 2018.